 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where mutnovskite typically forms.
+Look in fumarolic deposits country, the host setting where mutnovskite typically forms.
 If you start seeing galena, gold, tellurium in float, you are in the right ground.
 Field specimens usually show a granular to massive habit, so train your eye for that shape before scanning the outcrop.